Etheric Studies Glossary of Terms

 Séance: More often, the term Séance refers to a circle of sitters (people) and a competent medium to experience or study communication with discarnate personalities or to experience physical phenomena.
 The presence of an established physical medium is helpful, but in development circles, the group may seek to have one of their members emerge as a new physical medium.
 Séances are typically conducted in a completely dark room; however, some choose to work in dim light or red light.

 Self-apport: An apport is usually considered in terms of a discarnate personality apporting an object from elsewhere into the witness’s physical location.
 However, it may be possible for individuals to apport themselves from one version of reality to another.
-In the Seeker’s sense, this would be “movement” from one venue for learning to another.
-In that model, Bigfoot may be native to its own venue of reality but able to self-apport to other aspects.
+In the Seeker’s sense, this would be “movement” from one frame of reference to another.
+In that model, Bigfoot may be native to its own frame of reference but able to self-apport to other aspects.

 Sitter: The attendees of a séance; a person who is the point of attention for a medium or Psi practitioner.